Skip Level Meetings: Strategic Approaches for Executive Visits

 The Approach: On a visit like this, you’ve got one or two strategic priorities you want to be sure everyone understands.
 There are lots of ways to do this.
 Do your homework and find out about your local role models of desired behaviors — spend time with them and celebrating them.
 Strategic storytelling works great for a visit like this.
 Share your personal (or customer) stories connecting what you’re asking people to do to why.

-One of my favorite clarity approaches to executive visits in my Verizon store executive role was to just spend time on the floor of the store, talking to customers and modeling the behaviors I was insistent on reinforcing.
+One of my favorite clarity approaches to executive visits in my Verizon store executive role was just to spend time on the front line of the store, talking to customers and modeling the behaviors I was insistent on reinforcing.
 It’s hard to argue that a behavior doesn’t work when they see your leader modeling the way.

 The Purpose: Learning–Do your employees have the training, tools, and resources they need to succeed?